 The bacteria in fermented hot sauce will decrease the pH making it more acidic.
 Some hot sauce recipes choose not to add vinegar to fermented peppers because they have already gone through a preservation process and will have a higher acidic content to them already as well as a more pungent flavor.

 Hot peppers can be fermented in any type of glass jar or container with a tight lid.
-Some air will need to enter the mash at different intervals during the process.
-There are specific pieces of equipment available that allow air to enter but this can also be done by periodically opening the top.
+Some air will need to be released from the mash at different intervals during the process.
+Therefore there are specific pieces of equipment available that allow air to or gases to release but this can also be done by periodically opening the top.